-Scholarship funds administered by FIT from funds donated to the FIT Foundation by many firms, organizations, and individuals.
+Scholarship funds are administered by FIT from funds donated to the FIT Foundation by many firms, organizations, and individuals.
 These awards are based on financial need as well as superior potential to succeed in a major area.
-To reapply for the scholarship for the following semester, recipients must maintain at least a 3.0 semester GPA at FIT and must reapply for financial aid by filing a new FAFSA each academic year by March 1.
+To reapply for the scholarship for the following semester, recipients must maintain at least a 3.0 semester GPA at FIT and must reapply for financial aid by filing a new FAFSA each academic year by January 1 of the prior academic year.
 Scholarships are not automatically renewed each year.
 Renewal is based on the scholarship guidelines and financial need, as well as semester grades and availability of funds.
 Recipients must also maintain a full-time course load (12 or more credits) to maintain eligibility.
 Scholarships are limited to four semesters in lower division and four semesters in upper division.